Application Deadline: November 1

 - A letter from a Program director or other institutional official verifying successful completion of an internship or residency in a clinical specialty (e.g., pediatrics, surgery, medicine, family medicine, ob/gyn) or a residency in occupational or aerospace medicine;

-- A letter from a Program director or other institutional official, verifying successful completion of an internship or residency, regardless of specialty, that documents at least 6 months of direct clinical care, either by so stating in the letter or by attaching a list or schedule of successfully completed rotations;
+- A letter from a Program director or other institutional official, verifying successful completion of an internship or residency, regardless of specialty, that documents at least 11 months of direct clinical care, either by so stating in the letter or by attaching a list or schedule of successfully completed rotations.

-- Applicants applying for the two-year combined practicum and academic program must also apply directly to the MPH Program.
+- Applicants without a previous MPH degree must also apply directly to the MPH Program.

 For more information and/or an application packet contact the Residency Educational Program Coordinator.

 Colorado School of Public Health

 13001 E. 17th Place, B119

 Aurora, CO 80045